Metro

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to Roper makes the active choice to hunt down Korda and accepts McCall as his partner, committing to the investigation and entering the world of tracking a cunning, dangerous killer., moving from reaction to action.

 At 59 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Korda turns the tables by kidnapping Roper's girlfriend Ronnie, making the hunt deeply personal.
+The analysis reveals that this crucial beat Korda turns the tables by kidnapping Roper's girlfriend Ronnie, making the hunt deeply personal.
 The stakes raise dramatically as Korda demonstrates he's always one step ahead, transforming from hunted to hunter., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 88 minutes (75% through) represents the emotional nadir.
 Here, Roper's plan to catch Korda fails catastrophically.
 McCall is seriously injured protecting Roper, and Ronnie remains in mortal danger.
 Roper hits rock bottom, facing the consequences of his lone wolf approach., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.